chekz/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/manage_user_access.md

 ### Configure a passphrase policy for admin users

-To configure the passphrase policy that applies to nodemanager and group passphrases, perform the following steps as an API Gateway Manager administrator user:
+To configure the passphrase policy that applies to nodemanager and group passphrases, perform the following steps as an API Gateway Manager administrator:

 1. Call the following API to [get the current passphrase policy](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/get_topology_passphrasepolicy).
 2. Edit the configurations returned from the previous API call to meet your specifications.